 Blue Prism: overview

-Founded in 2001 in Great Britain, Blue Prism is the oldest RPA tool on the market, and a de facto pioneer in automating large, complex business processes.
-Coming from a corporate background, it is more enterprise-focused than its contestant, and it’s strongly embedded in the concept of supplying the digital workforce to businesses.
-BluePrism supports any platform including Java, web, Windows, and can automate virtually any task and application.
+Founded in 2001 in Great Britain, Blue Prism is the oldest RPA tool on the market and a de facto pioneer in automating large, complex business processes.
+Coming from a corporate background, it is more enterprise-focused than its contestant and strongly embedded in the concept of supplying the digital workforce to businesses.
+BluePrism supports any platform, including Java, web, and Windows, and can automate virtually any task and application.

 For Blue Prism, medium and large enterprises are the main target due to the platform’s scalability and reliability features.